sabio-engineering/cookbook-dvelp/guides/frontend-standards.md

 ### Code Styling

-> "A team should write code as if only one person has written it".
+> "A team should produce code as if only one person has written all of it".

 In this regard, the team has chosen to work with **Prettier**, as code parser, so we can better read code output and be familiar with how it’s written.